Report on risks of nicotine use criticised - “It was a thumbs up”

 Karl-Åke Johansson and Samuel Lundell argue that the Public Health Agency has deliberately tried to avoid studies that would in any way show the relative risks of e-cigarettes and snus compared to smoking.

-"The Swedish Public Health Agency refers to the WHO Tobacco Convention.
+“The Public Health Agency refers to the WHO Tobacco Convention.
 The WHO is clear that harm minimisation, which is based on relative risks between different nicotine products, is not desirable.
-They say that the countries that have signed the Convention should fall in line.
-It does not matter if major institutions such as the British Medical Association and the Chochrane reviews come to a different conclusion.
-Asking the Public Health Agency of Sweden to investigate the relative risks of nicotine use is like asking for a review of heaven," says Karl-Åke Johansson.
+They say that countries that have signed the Convention should fall in line.
+It doesn't matter if major institutions such as the British Medical Association and Chochrane reviews conclude otherwise.
+Asking the Public Health Agency of Sweden to investigate the relative risks of nicotine use would be like asking a hole in the ground to survey the sky,” says Karl-Åke Johansson.

 “Should complain about the report”